Inder-26/shl-recommender/README.md

 - **Hugging Face** — for hosting the demo on Spaces
 - **SentenceTransformers** — for embeddings and model utilities
 - **ChromaDB** — for the vector database and search tooling

-*Thanks to all upstream projects and contributors who made this work possible.*